Anveshan3175/react-dailyv1/README.md

    1. import { Profile } from './Gallery.js'; -- named export
    2. export function Profile() -- in the source file

 3. The ability to pass child components to main components will give flexibility.
 At runtime, any child component can be passed to main component.
+Also resuability.
+4. {} are used to passed names in JSX. {{ }} are used to pass objects and styles.
+5. props can be
+   1. name {}
+   2. objects {{}}
+   3. child components {children}